PHT-Medic/documentation/docs/user_guide/station.md

 ### Triggering the test DAG
 To test the configuration of the station as defined in the `.env` file, trigger the DAG named `test_station_configuration` in the user interface.
-A DAG is triggered in the UI by clicking on the "play" button, where it can be started either with or without a json file containing additional configuration for the DAG run.
+A DAG is triggered in the UI by clicking on the **play** button, where it can be started either with or without a json file containing additional configuration for the DAG run.

 [![image](../images/station_images/airflow_ui.png)](../images/station_images/airflow_ui.png)